hausdorff/davidbalbert.github.com/_posts/2013-08-19-adding-haskells-where-to-ocaml.md

 Both `Camlp4` and `Camlp5` are woefully underdocumented.
 Personally, I had better luck with `Camlp4`, so that's what we'll use to extend OCaml here.

-For the rest ofthis section, our objectives are to:
+For the rest of this section, our objectives are to:

 1. fix the `where` rule so that it doesn't suck anymore, and
 2. glue this new rule into the OCaml grammar.